jaekook/plakar/subcommands/help/docs/plakar-destination.md

 > *sections*
 > are specified, only those sections will be imported.

-**ls**

-> Display the current destinations configuration.
-> This is the default if no subcommand is specified.

 **ping** *name*

 > Try to open the destination identified by